renpy/renpy/sphinx/source/config.rst

 .. var:: config.with_callback = None

     If not None, this should be a function that is called when a with statement occurs.
 This function can be responsible for putting up transient things on the screen during the transition.
-The function is called with a single argument, which is the transition that is occuring.
+The function is called with a single argument, which is the transition that is occurring.
 It is expected to return a transition, which may or may not be the transition supplied as its argument.